-Iraqi authorities have suspended the licenses of the pan-Arabic television network al-Jazeera and nine other satellite television operations, after accusing them of inciting sectarian violence.
+Iraqi authorities have suspended the the licenses of the pan-Arabic television network al-Jazeera and nine other satellite television operations, after accusing them of inciting sectarian violence.

 The suspension decree stops short of blocking the networks' satellite signals.
 But it warns of legal action from security forces if any of the networks deploy reporters inside the country.